Gathering Around the Word

 We're so glad you decided to join us today!

-When we meet together in person, we take some time to share our joys and concerns.
-If you have any prayer requests, you can add them as a comment to this post.
+When we meet together, we take time to share our weeks, and any joys and concerns we have.
+If you have a prayer request, please add it to the comments on this post.
 When you are ready, use the prayer below (source) to get started.

 Prayer